aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 LandgateAPITest tests specifically for a Wifi connection before testing for a mobile network connection.

 NetworkTest's have a property to hold a unique identifier for a cell tower.
-In its current form LandgateAPITest does not record anything in this property.
+In its current form, LandgateAPITest does not record anything in this property.
 The iOS device reports details of its mobile network connection through Apple's Core Telephony framework.
 Intended for the use of mobile communication providers much of Core Telephony's functionality is private.
 Apps utilising such functions submitted to Apple Inc.'s App Store for review will be summarily rejected.
 The code LandgateAPITest uses should not be condemned under the current regime.
-Recording the cell tower id would be cause for rejection however, so it is excluded.
+Recording the cell tower id would be cause for rejection, however, so it is excluded.

 The result object for a NetworkTest is a NetworkResult.

 ##### PingTest

-As LandgateAPITest can not directly test network connection speed we take a proxy in its place.
+As LandgateAPITest can not directly test network connection speed, we take a proxy in its place.
 A PingTest sends a HEAD request to www.google.com.au and measures the time until it receives a response.
 HEAD requests do not demand any data in the response body, so any intervening time is a factor of the mobile connection and processing time on the Google web server.
 These two factors are unfortunately inseparable given the app's limitations.

 The result object stored in the database for a PingTest is a PingResult.